TheRoddyWMS/BamToFastqPlugin/README.md

 The workflow has very few requirements.
 Beyond a working [Roddy](https://github.com/TheRoddyWMS/Roddy) installation, it uses Biobambam or Picard for the actual BAM-to-FASTQ conversion and coreutils sort for the name-sorting of FASTQs.

 ### Conda

+> **NOTE**: Due to a [bug in biobambam](https://gitlab.com/german.tischler/biobambam2/-/issues/94) 2.0.87 version, which is used in this Conda environment, for incomplete BAMs an orphaned-reads-FASTQ for the second reads is not written.

 The workflow contains a description of a [Conda](https://conda.io/docs/) environment.
 A number of Conda packages from [BioConda](https://bioconda.github.io/index.html) are required.
 You should set up the Conda environment at a centralized position available from all compute hosts.